Quick Offset Mortgages Enquiry

 An offset mortgage allows you to combine your savings or current account balances to your mortgage, effectively reducing the amount of interest you pay on your mortgage.
 Not only could this reduce your monthly repayments but it can also reduce the overall term of your mortgage.

-Offset mortgage products are available as both fixed rate and variable rate options.
-However, it’s worth remembering that due to the added flexibility of an offset mortgage, you can sometimes be charged a higher rates when compared to standard mortgage products.
+Northampton offset mortgage products are available as both fixed rate and variable rate options.
+However, it’s worth remembering that due to the added flexibility of an offset mortgage, you can sometimes be charged a higher rates when compared to standard products.

 If you have a £200,000 mortgage and a savings balance of £50,000 then you will only be charged interest on the difference, so £150,000.
 If your savings account changes, then the interest will be changed accordingly to reflect this.

 At Derngate Wealth Management, we believe that an offset mortgage is an effective way to make your savings work for you.
-It can be a good way to save money and reduce your mortgage term but whether an offset mortgage is right for you depends on your individual circumstances.
-Talk to a Derngate Wealth mortgage adviser today.CALL TODAY - 0800 612 9031
+It can be a good way to save money and reduce your length of commitment but whether it is right for you depends on your individual circumstances.
+Talk to a Derngate Wealth Northampton mortgage adviser today.CALL TODAY - 0800 612 9031